 Last month we looked at onboarding new employees.
 In many respects offboarding mirrors onboarding, essentially "undoing" employee onboarding tasks.
 Because of this, leading onboarding vendors offer tools to manage both processes.
 However, the offboarding process is different enough to warrant a deeper look.
 The uniqueness arises out of the fact that, regardless of the circumstances, offboarding is a "good-bye"- the end of a relationship, which is much different than the "hello" welcoming new employees.

-All Employee Benefit Adviser articles are archived after seven days.
+All Employee Benefit Adviser articles are archived after 7 days.
 REGISTER NOW for unlimited access to all recently archived articles, as well as thousands of searchable stories.
-Registered Members also gain access to exclusive industry white paper downloads, web seminars, podcasts and blog discussions.
-Members may also choose to receive any of our daily or weekly e-newsletters covering the latest breaking news, opinions from industry leaders and developing trends with specialized topics like defined contribution/defined benefit, healthcare insurance news, voluntary benefits, and legal issues.
+Registered Members also gain access to exclusive industry white paper downloads, web seminars, podcasts, e-books, blog discussions, the iPad App, and conference discounts.
+Qualified members may also choose to receive our free monthly magazine for benefits professionals and any of our e-newsletters covering the latest breaking news, opinions from industry leaders, developing trends and product updates.